School Personal Statement

 4. Don't write a scholarly or overly academic paper.
 The essay is your opportunity to demonstrate your non-academic strengths, particularly your personality.
 Don't waste the opportunity to let us get to know the real you.

 7. Don't use large, pretentious words.
 Use the simplest possible language to explain your meaning precisely.
-Using three-dollar words to impress the committee usually backfires, as it comes across as presumptuous and arrogant.
+Using three-dollar words to impress the committee usually backfires because it comes across as presumptuous and arrogant.

 8. Don't be boring and safe; tell a real story!
-A fresh and well-written essay will enhance your credentials and aid your application effort.
+A fresh and well-written essay will enhance your credentials and separate you from the crowd.
+More importantly, it will make you memorable.

 10. Don't be gimmicky.
 Avoid using definitions to begin your essay.
-This crutch was extremely popular in the late 90's, but is now synonymous with sloppy writing.
-Avoid using cute or "meaningful" quotations, unless they perfectly fit the character and tone of your essay.
+This crutch was extremely popular in the late 2000's, but is now synonymous with sloppy writing.
+Likewise, avoid using cute or "meaningful" quotations, unless they perfectly fit the character and tone of your essay.
 Quotations are terrific if they are seldom-quoted and deeply relevant to your chosen topic.
 All too often, though, their usage is cliche and the resulting essay is unimaginative.